 The Asia-Pacific market faces an overall supply deficit for refined products.
 Despite meaningful expected capacity additions in the medium term, industry commentators expect the deficit to remain.
-For refined products,

-Asian demand growth has been largely driven by light and middle distillates, such as gasoil, gasoline and naphtha.
+For refined products, Asian demand growth has been largely driven by light and middle distillates, such as gasoil, gasoline and naphtha.
 Naphtha is still a key petrochemical feedstock in Asia, and the rapid growth in new capacity has firmly supported naphtha demand in the region.
 LPG and kerosene/jet fuel have also posted healthy demand, while fuel oil demand has declined, largely due to substitution with coal and natural gas in the power sector.
 With continuing support for the use of cleaner-burning fuels, demand for these products is expected to weaken in the medium term.

-The IEA estimates that during November 2012, Chinese refineries ran at record-high throughputs, reaching a new high of 10.2 mbd as refineries returned from maintenance and new capacity came online.
+The IEA estimates that during September 2012, Chinese refineries ran at record-high throughputs, contributing to robust global levels during the second half of 2012.
 Other factors expected to have impacted throughputs in the second half of 2012 include stronger margins in the OECD (especially Europe), offset by curtailed operations in the United States following Hurricane Sandy and downtime due to maintenance or disruptions in other regions, including Latin America and Africa.
-Global refinery throughputs are expected to increase in the first quarter of 2013 to 75.9 mbd, though an increase is typical at the beginning of the year.
+Global refinery throughputs are expected to increase during the first few months of 2013 to be in the range 75.7 to 75.9 mbd, though an increase is typical at the beginning of the year.